RodrigoMoraes98/PyScientificStringParser/README.md

 It is compatible with all the metric system prefixes.

 ## Installation
-You can install this package by calling `pip install sciscistringparser`.
+You can install this package by calling `pip install scistringparser`.